Russia says it can't afford to pay fine to World Athletics - WHIZ News

-MOSCOW (AP) — Russia is expected to miss Wednesday’s deadline to pay a $5 million fine to the governing body of track and field.
+DÜSSELDORF, Germany (AP) — Russia is expected to miss Wednesday’s deadline to pay more than $6 million to the governing body of track and field.

 Russian track federation president Yevgeny Yurchenko told the Tass state news agency on Wednesday that “the money, unfortunately, has not been found.”

+Russia has to pay a $5-million fine and what World Athletics said was a further $1.3 million in costs from investigations, monitoring programs and legal battles linked to various anti-doping violations.

-World Athletics could suspend the “authorized neutral athlete” program, which allows Russians to enter international competitions even though their federation is suspended.
+World Athletics said in March that it would suspend the “authorized neutral athlete” program, which allows Russians to enter international competitions even though their federation is suspended, if Russia didn’t meet the July 1 deadline for the fine.

 The World Athletics council is next due to meet July 29-30.

-Russia was fined $10 million by World Athletics in March, with $5 million suspended, after the federation admitted that fake documents were used under the previous management to give an athlete an alibi for missing a doping test.
+Russia was fined $10 million by World Athletics in March, with $5 million suspended for two years, after the federation admitted breaking anti-doping rules and obstructing an investigation.
+The Athletics Integrity Unit alleged fake documents were used under the previous management to give an athlete an alibi for missing a doping test.
 Russia also has to pay the cost for the investigation.

+That decision was issued 12 days before the International Olympic Committee said the Tokyo Games would be postponed until 2021 because of the coronavirus pandemic.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports